strickyak/forth-map-combine-pi/README.md

 -- Any word starting with the back-quote is printed verbatim, without the initial back-quote, when the word is executed, plus a space.

-Literal number composed of the range `[-0-9.]` push themselves onto the stack when executed.

 #### Do Loops